 The paintings symbolize the ancient elements of air, water, fire and earth.
 You can see the frescos, which have been restored, here.
 For a fine view of Florence step out onto the Loggiato di Saturno in Cosimo’s quarters.

 You should also visit the Apartments of Eleanora di Toledo, Cosimo’s wife.
 She has her own chapel, with frescos painted by Renaissance master Bronzino, including The Deposition of Christ.

 5. Hall of the Lilies

 The Hall of Lilies is stunning example of early Renaissance interior decoration.
 It’s spectacularly decorated with gilded coffered ceilings with gold on blue fleur de lis, the symbol of Florence.

-In the Hall of Lilies, you'll find another precious treasure -- Donatello's groundbreaking Judith and Holofernes sculpture commissioned by Cosimo the Elder.
+In the Hall of Lilies, you’ll find another precious treasure, the groundbreaking Judith and Holofernes sculpture by Donatello.
+It was commissioned by Cosimo the Elder.
 A copy of the sculpture is in the Piazza della Signoria for free viewing.

 Judith and Holofernes is an Old Testament story, in which a heroic woman defeats a warlord who’s besieged her town in Israel.
 She does this by seducing, inebriating, and decapitating him.